The jazz talent of tomorrow is right on your doorstep and could be visiting your school or music centre soon!

 When are they taking place?

-Performances will be available to book for Thursday mornings across the academic year, from the 13th of January.
+In-school performances will be available to book for Thursday mornings across the academic year, from the 9th of November onwards until late May.
 The concert will need to be scheduled to finish by 11:30 at the very latest.
 The ideal arrival time for set-up is between 09:00 and 09:30.

-What does a school need in order to host a performance?
+What does a school or centre need in order to host a performance?

 - A hall or theatre large enough to accommodate a band of up to 18 musicians and the scale of audience you would like to involve;